ChristiaanTD/Epigenomics-Final-Task/README.md

 **Section 4: EN‐TEx ATAC‐seq data: downstream analyses:**

 In this section we obtain  EN-TEx ATAC-seq data from donor ENCDO451RUA on the ENCODE portal (https://www.encodeproject.org).
-Next we run an intersection analysis using BEDTools to find the number of ATAC-seq peaks that intersect promotor regions and the number of ATAC-seq peaks that fall outside of gene coordinates.
+Next we run an intersection analysis using BEDTools to find the number of ATAC-seq peaks that intersect promoter regions and the number of ATAC-seq peaks that fall outside of gene coordinates.

 **Section 5: Distal regulatory activity:**